jneug/drang-run/README.rst

    1.25
    1.4

-Note that if at least obe argument is a decimal, the outpuz will be formatted as decimals as well.
+..
+Note:: If at least one argument is a decimal, the output will be formatted as decimals as well.

 Using letters will generate character sequences: